-D. AP PLICATION APPROVAL 1.
-Are applications approved at the school?
-2. 3.
-4. Responsible party: Are applications on file correctly approved?
-Do names on the attendance list match approved applications on file?
-Are snacks made available free or at a reduced price to all students who are determined by the school food authority (SFA) to be eligible for such benefits? - E MF EAL COUNT SYSTEM 1.
-Does the meal count system produce an accurate count of reimbursable snacks (free, reduced-price, full-price) served to eligible children?a.
-If students are charged for snacks, do the collection procedures in use match the approved collection procedures in the Policy Statement?b.
-If the meal count is not taken at the time the snack is served, does the 2. school have a system to account for reimbursable snacks?
-Does the meal count system prevent overt identification? a.
-Is the medium of exchange made available to all students at the same location?b.
+- 1. Does the meal count system produce an accurate count of reimbursable snacks (free, reduced-price, full-price) served to eligible children? - a.
+If students are charged for snacks, do the collection procedures in use match the approved collection procedures in the Policy Statement? b.
+If the meal count is not taken at the time the snack is served, does the - b.
+If the meal count is not taken at the time the snack is served, does the school have a system to account for reimbursable snacks? - 2.
+Does the meal count system prevent overt identification? - a.
+Is the medium of exchange made available to all students at the same location? - b.
 Does the medium of exchange used prohibit codes for identifying students as free, reduced-price, or full-price?